zenofolio/100-projects/02-app-remo-remote-control/README.md

 ---

+## About .ai-context (zenozaga/contextops)

+This project uses the `.ai-context` folder structure inspired by [zenozaga/contextops](https://github.com/zenozaga/zeno-contextops).
+This approach provides structured, machine-readable context for AI agents and developers, including:

+- **Rules** for code style, error handling, and project conventions
+- **Goals** and step-by-step tasks for automation and onboarding
+- **Knowledge base** for technical notes and protocol documentation
+- **API references** and templates for scaffolding code and tests

+### Advantages of Using .ai-context
+- **Consistency:** Ensures all contributors and AI agents follow the same standards and patterns.
+- **Productivity:** Reduces onboarding time and enables rapid, automated scaffolding and refactoring.
+- **Documentation:** Centralizes project knowledge, making it easy to maintain and evolve.
+- **AI-Ready:** Enables advanced code generation, refactoring, and documentation by providing clear, structured context.

+For more information about the .ai-context standard and its benefits, see the official documentation: [zenozaga/contextops](https://github.com/zenozaga/zeno-contextops)

+---

 ## Contributing
 - The project is designed for clarity, extensibility, and real-world maintainability.
 - Follows modern Flutter/Dart best practices.
 - Open to contributions and feedback.

-For more information about the .ai-context standard and its benefits, see the official documentation: [zenozaga/contextops](https://github.com/zenozaga/zeno-contextops)